“Content is king” has been digital marketers’ mantra for years.

 First, the more content you have on your site, the more keywords you’re naturally going to capture.

 And the more keywords that are relevant to your niche you’re ranking for, the more authoritative you’ll become in that niche – meaning you’ll find it easier to rank for each individual keyword you target.
+This is why it is important to regularly create fresh content.
+Even if you are a SaaS business, you still need quality content on your site.
+You can create new content on your own, or you can work with specialized SaaS marketing agencies.
+They can help you create unique and SEO-friendly content that ranks high on search engines.

 Keep your website updated with fresh content and Google will also respond by regularly crawling and indexing your site, meaning your content is likely to rank faster.